Kbam7/matcha/README.md

 # Matcha

 ## MatchaMap:
 The MatchaMap is a diagram which maps the flow of Matcha.
-From login to logout.
 Open the file in [draw.io](http://draw.io)

 ## Prerequisite: